The Headache That Changed Everything

 “This allowed me to be able to connect with him under his care, and I was able to learn the proper medical terminology for my condition so that I could accurately share the information with my family in the U.S. and Chile,” says Guillermo.

+The Northwestern Medicine Hispanic Brain and Spine Tumor Program is part of the Lou and Jean Malnati Brain Tumor Institute of the Robert H. Lurie Comprehensive Cancer Center at Northwestern University at Northwestern Memorial Hospital.
 Along with Dr. Sonabend, the multidisciplinary team includes Jean-Paul Wolinsky, MD, a neurosurgical expert in spine tumors; Roger Stupp, MD, a world-renowned neuro-oncologist who treats patients with brain and spine tumors; and an expert neuro-oncologist, Priya U. Kumthekar, MD.
 The program also includes Spanish-speaking nurses, medical assistants and phone operators.

 “Being in a diverse city with two dominant air transportation hubs and a vibrant Hispanic population in Chicago, I was compelled to start a program that accommodates the Hispanic community and provides world-class care for patients with brain and spinal tumors from all over the world,” says Dr. Sonabend.
 “With this program, patients will be able to pick up the phone to schedule an appointment in Spanish, understand their diagnosis and treatment options, and undergo treatment and surgery, including brain mapping for language in the operating room, in Spanish.
 They also receive care from a clinician in Spanish at all follow-up appointments and while recovering at the hospital.”